cstrawberry/predictive-universe/docs/paper/glossary.md

 *   **$\varepsilon$ (Epsilon):** (Definition 28, Theorem 31, Appendix J) The fundamental, minimal dimensionless entropy production ($\Delta S_{min}/k_B$, in nats) associated with the necessary logical state merging inherent in the physical execution of the SPAP update cycle during 'Evolve'.
 Bounded below: $\varepsilon \ge \ln 2$ (Theorem J.1).

+*   **E$_8$ Root System:** (Appendix R, Section R.2) The exceptional root system in 8 dimensions consisting of 240 vectors of squared length 2, forming the unique optimal sphere packing in 8D (Viazovska 2017).
+Provides the information-optimal coordinatization of the MPU's internal 8-dimensional real subspace with kissing number 240, maximal symmetry, and self-duality.
+Squared distances between distinct roots are restricted to $d^2 \in \{2, 4, 6, 8\}$, constraining the discrete values of the Mass Hierarchy Invariant $\mathcal{R}$.

 *   **$f_{RID}$:** (Lemma E.1) The maximal contractivity factor ($0 \le f_{RID} < 1$) of the average 'Evolve' channel $\mathcal{E}_N$ with respect to trace distance.
 Strict inequality $f_{RID}<1$ is guaranteed by irreversibility ($\varepsilon>0$).

 *   **Fundamental Predictive Loop:** (Definition 4) The core operational cycle of MPU dynamics: Internal Prediction ($P_{int}$), Verification ($V$ via 'Evolve'), and Update/Cycle ($D_{cyc}$).